-At a School of Out-of-Body Travel seminar, a novice was able to leave his body for the first time in his life in 6 of 8 attempts upon awakening the very first morning.
+At a Phase School seminar, a novice was able to leave his body for the first time in his life in 6 of 8 attempts upon awakening the very first morning.

 Even the most unsuccessful attempt should last no longer than a minute.
 If nothing happens over that period of time, it's much more effective to fall asleep and catch the next awakening, as opposed to stubbornly trying to squeeze results out of the current attempt.